Bordeaux-Aéronautique: History

 After leaving Pau on 20 August 1944, the Germans leave Bordeaux on 28 August.
 SNCASO comes back to Bordeaux–Mérignac Airport to work for the Allies and after his return from Buchenwald, in April 1945, Marcel Dassault (née Bloch) calls back the group of Talence to relaunch his aircraft company.
-In June 1945 Marcel Dassault reorganizes the BA 30 project and in July 1946, two prototypes are ordered: the Sud-Ouest Bretagne and the Dassault MD 315 Flamant with the SNECMA-Argus S12 and V12 that equipped the Fw 189.
+In June 1945 Marcel Dassault reorganizes the BA 30 project and in July 1946, two prototypes are ordered: the Sud-Ouest Bretagne and the Dassault MD 315 Flamant (Note: The MD 315 Flamant was transferred in 1951 in Indochina to equip the new South Vietnam Air Force of Emperor Bảo Đại, in Blida where it fired the world's first wire-guided anti-tank missiles (the SS.11) against fighters entrenched in mountain caves and gorges in Algeria's Aurès region, before French hijacking of the FLN plane and 1964 Gabonese coup d'état (Operation Simba).
+It appears also in Canon bleu ne répond plus by Tanguy et Laverdure (1966).) with the SNECMA-Argus S12 and V12 that equipped the Fw 189.
 In 1947, Jacques Chaban-Delmas, former general of the French Résistance close to the aircraft manufacturer, becomes Mayor (Maire) of Bordeaux.